Healthcare professional examining a patient's leg for peripheral artery disease, with a focus on the lower leg during a medical assessment.

 • Pain or heaviness, especially with physical activity, called intermittent claudication

-Exploring Treatment Options for PAD
+Advanced Treatment Options for PAD

 Recovery from this procedure is quick, and the patient is on their feet within just a few hours.
-Patients who undergo successful angiograms often notice that the discomfort in their legs is resolved after the procedure
+Patients who undergo successful angiograms often notice that the discomfort in their legs is resolved after the procedure.

 My legs hurt.
 Do I have Peripheral Arterial Disease (PAD)?